B.G 2.17

 yadyapi nityatvaṁ jīvasyāpyasti । tathāpi sarvaprakāreṇāvināśitvaṁ viṣṇoreveti tuśabdaḥ ।

-Even though eternality is indicated for the individual beings, all kinds of everlasting qualities exist in the Lord Vishnu alone.
-This is specified by using the word ‘tu’.
+Even though eternality is indicated for individual beings, all kinds of everlasting qualities exist in the Lord Vishnu alone.
+This is specified by using the word 'tu'.

 "anityatvaṁ dehahānirduḥkhaprāptirapūrṇatā । nāśaścaturvidhaḥ proktastadabhāvo hareḥ sadā । tadanyeṣāṁ tu sarveṣāṁ nāśāḥ kecid bhavanti hi॥"